gosquared/gosquared-ios/README_CHAT.md

     // this opens the connection for chat, showing the user as online, and
-    // loading messages they missed while the app was closed
+    // loading messages they missed while the app was closed [[GoSquared sharedChatViewController] openConnection];
-    //
-    // NOTE: this should only be run after a user has been identified with the
-    //       `identify:properties:` method on `sharedTracker`
-    //       you can check that the user is identified using the `identify`
-    //       method on `sharedTracker`
-    [[GoSquared sharedChatViewController] openConnection];

     return YES;